uwuolguin/Deprecated_LOGISTIC-MODEL-PYTHON/README.txt

 		-Value= its going to be a list that will contain:

-			-the amount of merchandise to be transported from supplier S to retailer R -the cost of transportation from cross-dock from supplier S to retailer R.
+			-the amount of merchandise to be transported from supplier S to retailer R -the cost of transportation from supplier S to retailer R.

 ************** NOTE: THE DICTIONARIES IN LINES 28 TO 31 ARE GOING TO SAVE THE COMBINATION OF CHOICES WITH THE BEST PERFORMANCE ********************